rixx/books.rixx.de/data/reviews/v-e-schwab/a-darker-shade-of-magic/index.md

 particularly parallel Londons – connected by magic, this book has it all.

 And yet, it left me strangely cold.
 All the challenges the characters run into felt just a bit too contrived, as if they were the author's whim.
-The female sassy-thief-finding-her-conscience (sorry, but true) just a bit too clever, the protagonist just a bit too bumbling, the evil antagonists just a bit too evil … The different worlds just a bit too stereotyped into their niches.
+The female sassy-thief-finding-her-conscience just a bit too clever, the protagonist just a bit too bumbling, the evil antagonists just a bit too evil … The different worlds just a bit too stereotyped into their niches.